Room 40: Background

 Others from the schools worked temporarily for Room 40 until the start of the new term at the end of September.
-These included Charles Godfrey, the headmaster of Osborne (whose brother became head of naval Intelligence during the Second World War), two naval instructors, Parish and Curtiss, and the scientist and mathematician Professor Henderson from Greenwich Naval College.
-Volunteers had to work at codebreaking alongside their normal duties, the whole organisation operating from Ewing's ordinary office where code breakers had to hide in his secretary's room whenever there were visitors concerning the ordinary duties of the DNE.
+These included Charles Godfrey, the headmaster of Osborne (whose brother became head of naval Intelligence during the Second World War), two naval instructors, Parish and Curtiss and the scientist and mathematician Professor Henderson from Greenwich Naval College.
+Volunteers had to work at code breaking and their normal duties, the whole organisation operating from Ewing's ordinary office where code breakers had to hide in his secretary's room whenever there were visitors concerning the ordinary duties of the DNE.
 Two other early recruits were R. D. Norton, who had worked for the Foreign Office, and Richard Herschell, who was a linguist, an expert on Persia and an Oxford graduate.
-None of the recruits knew anything about codebreaking but were chosen for knowledge of German and certainty they could keep the matter secret.
+None of the recruits knew anything about code breaking but were chosen for knowledge of German and certainty they could keep the matter secret.